vicsharp-shibusa/kyna/docs/designs.md

 #### Notes

-The abstract class, `DataImportBase` contains a few `protected virtual` functions that you can use or override.
+The abstract class, `HttpImporterBase` contains a few `protected virtual` functions that you can use or override.

 The first is `HideToken`, which is used to obfuscate your secret key when writing to the `imports.api_transactions` table.
 This prevents your secret key from leaking.